Sunset at the Phoenix Airport

 Two guards leading us to the check-in gate for Japan Airlines

-tickets home
+Tickets home

-Trin and I walked across the cold snowy parking lot to the departures area.
+Trin and I walked across the cold, snowy parking lot to the departures area.
 There we pushed the little button to contact immigration and waited for their arrival.
 It was 3 PM, supposedly we would have flights that should leave in 2.5 hrs.

 As we waited, we watched the K-9 booth that arriving passengers stopped at and entered.
 The dogs were sniffing for COVID.
 It’s experimental, but a very cool idea.

 Two officers arrived and escorted us to the check-in counter for Japan Airlines.
 They had our tickets ready with boarding passes for both legs of the flight.
 They had also taken care of our checked luggage.
 Japan Airlines kept their word and for that we are grateful.
 They are still one of my favorite airlines.
-The service and food during flights are top notch.
+The service and food during flights are top-notch.

 75 Hours after landing: Journey home

 Before boarding the flight, we stopped to say goodbye to the officers who escorted us there.
-I asked if this would impact our future travels to Finland and apologized for all the hassle we caused them.
+I asked if this would affect our future travels to Finland and apologized for all the hassle we caused them.

 Siberian sunrise from Japan Airline